thereau/ReteaSociala2/README.md

 # ReteaSociala2
-- comment on posts
+- comment on posts (done)
-- zoom photo click (maybe something like this)
+- zoom photo click (maybe something like this http://dimsemenov.com/plugins/magnific-popup/)
 - make it easy for a user to delete his posts and photos
-- search users
+- search users (WOP simi)
 - if bored show suggestions for user search
 - sidebar
 - infinite scroll on posts